linkhsiehx/alameda/docs/deploy.md

 # Deployment

-This deploy guide provides step-by-step instructions for
+This deployment guide provides step-by-step instructions for
 - Kubernetes
 - OpenShift Origin
 - Minishift

-And you can also choose to deploy Alameda with Helm charts.

-## with Helm charts
+with example deployment yaml files.

-It just needs a few seconds to deploy Alameda with Helm charts.
-Please refer to the [README](../helm/README.md) for more details.
+You can also choose to deploy Alameda with Helm charts.
+Please refer to the [README](../helm/README.md) for instructions to deploy with Helm charts.

 > **Note**: Helm chart deployment is applicable to any Kubernetes distributions including openshift.

+> **Note**: Since components implemented by Alameda are not available in any public docker registry yet, please refer to the [build](./build.md) guide for instructions to build those components in the docker environment of each worker node or a private registry before you proceed any deployment steps.

 ## on Kubernetes

-Please refer to the [README](../example/deployment/kubernetes/README.md).
+To deploy Alameda on native Kubernetes environment, please refer to the [README](../example/deployment/kubernetes/README.md) to deploy the needed components.

 ## on OpenShift Origin

-This section shows how to deploy Alameda from source code to a single-node OpenShift Origin cluster.
+This section illustrates how to deploy Alameda to an OpenShift Origin cluster.

-- Build Alameda docker images by following the [build](./build.md) guide.
-Supposely you will have *operator*, *datahub* and *alameda-ai* images in your docker environment as:
-    ```
-    $ docker images
-    REPOSITORY                    TAG                 IMAGE ID            CREATED             SIZE
-    dashboard                     latest              aa3a33126b34        20 hours ago        244MB
-    operator                      latest              58e9fad95e3d        21 hours ago        44.3MB
-    datahub                       latest              bcabb1da9ed8        10 minutes ago      41.4MB
-    alameda-ai                    latest              a366398fa9fc        45 hours ago        1.76GB
-    ```
 - Prepare a running OpenShift cluster.
 Please refer to [OpenShift Origin installation guide](https://docs.okd.io/latest/getting_started/administrators.html) for more details.
 The following steps illustrate creating an OpenShift origin single-node cluster on ubuntu 18.04.
     - Install [Docker](https://docs.docker.com/install/#supported-platforms)
     - Add ```{"insecure-registries": ["172.30.0.0/16"]}``` to */etc/docker/daemon.json* and restart docker